 2. Adjustable Height

-Not every toilet is the same height, so make sure the toilet rail you buy are height adjustable.
+Not every toilet is the same height, so make sure the toilet rails you buy are height adjustable.
 Even better if they adjust without needing tools.
-Most use those little metal pushpins, which let you quickly change the height of the toilet rail without needing your toolbox.

 This adjustment lets you set the arm height where needed to help you or your loved one the most.
 It won’t give you the leverage you need if it’s too low.
 But, you could engage your shoulders too much, leading to a shoulder injury if it’s too high.